You’ve probably heard the term phantom pregnancy before. But do you know what it is and how it happens?

 Can cats have phantom pregnancies?

 Cats can have phantom pregnancies, but they’re a lot less common than in dogs.
-In fact, if your female cat is unspayed and spends time outdoors, it’s far more likely that she really is pregnant!
+If your female cat is unspayed and spends time outdoors, it’s far more likely that she's actually pregnant!

 During a phantom pregnancy, cats can show the same signs as we’ve covered above for dogs.